rcmaehl/Cisco-Enhancer/README.md

 # Cisco Enhancer
-A toolkit that hooks Cisco's CTI or Finesse and helps keep agent downtime to a minimum.
+Cisco CTI & Finesse Toolkit for keeping agent downtime to a minimum.
 Download under Releases

 ## What is Cisco Enhancer

-Cisco Enhancer is a set of addition options for the agent to ensure maximum ready state compliance and minimum distractions during calls.
-Featuring **Not Ready** and **Wrap-Up** state reminder notifications and automatic minimization or closure of defined non-work applications or windows.
+Cisco Enhancer is a set of additional options for an agent to ensure maximum ready state compliance and minimum distractions during calls.
+Featuring **Not Ready** and **Wrap-Up** state reminder notifications and automatic minimization or closure of defined non-work applications/windows.
 This is an app to be deployed individually, as wanted.
 Large deployments have not been tested, and are at your own risk.

 ## Current Features